joshherkness/CSE-233-Project/presentation.md

 ## *if-else statement*

-Use the else statement to specify a block of code to be executed if a condition is false.
+- Use the else statement to specify a block of code to be executed if a condition is false.
+- *Dual alternative data structure* - has two possible paths of execution

 ```py
 if False: